 Performance of Scooter

 Hero Destini 125 has an impressive ground clearance of 155mm which performs nicely at bumpy roads.
-It has a wheelbase of 1245mm which is 20mm less than Suzuki Access 125 (1,265 mm).
+Comparatively, it has a wheelbase of 1245mm which is 20mm less than Suzuki Access 125 (1,265 mm).
 Not to forget, a longer wheelbase makes a vehicle more stable at high speed.

 More importantly, Hero is offering many features bundled with this vehicle.
 The company’s strong service network and availability of inexpensive spare parts may provide buyers a though to opt this 125cc Hero scooter.